icd2k3/react-scroll-into-view-if-needed/README.md

 );
 ```

-## Standalone Version

-The standalone version does **not** come bundled with [scroll-into-view-if-needed](https://www.npmjs.com/package/scroll-into-view-if-needed).
-Use this version if you'd like to maintain your own dependency for scroll-into-view-if-needed, or if you're already using scroll-into-view-if-needed in other areas of your project.

-**ES version:**

-`import ScrollIntoViewIfNeeded from 'react-scroll-into-view-if-needed/dist/es/standalone.js'`

-**UMD version:**

-`import ScrollIntoViewIfNeeded from 'react-scroll-into-view-if-needed/dist/umd/standalone.js'`

 ## Props

 Each prop is described in detail below, but for a quicker reference - check out the [propTypes](https://github.com/icd2k3/react-scroll-into-view-if-needed/blob/master/src/index.js#L7-L42) object in src.